-INSTALLING THE HANDLE

-- 1. Line up the holes in the handles with the holes on the top of the welder. - 2 Place a lock washer then a washer onto the welder handle screws.
-3 Insert the screws with the washers. - 3 Insert the screws with the washers through the holes on the welder handle and into the top of the welder and tighten.
+INSTALLING THE HANDLE 1.
+Line up the holes in the handles with the holes on the top of the welder

+2 Place a lock washer then a washer onto the welder handle screws.

+3 Insert the screws with the washers through the holes on the welder handle and into the top of the welder and tighten.